Disclaimers: See Chapter 1

 Meleager sat up.
 "Okay, okay.
 How about making a deal?"

 The Chancellor was happy to get his foot in the door for negotiations.
-"If you succor an older gentleman, whom has traveled long and far, by adjudging the Agora today.
-I swear by the hammer of Vulcan, that I will have the blacksmith craft out new horseshoes for, Shadow."
+"If you succor an older gentleman who has traveled long and far by adjudging the Agora today, I swear by the hammer of Vulcan, I will have the blacksmith craft out new horseshoes for Shadow."

-The Lord Conqueror thought nothing of Meleager's terrible offer, but she did think about going for a ride on the enormous black warhorse later on when the evening god, Hesperus took Helios down a bit.
+The Lord Conqueror thought nothing of Meleager's terrible offer, but she did think about going for a ride on the enormous black warhorse later when the evening god, Hesperus, took Helios down a bit.

 "Age has made you a horrible deal maker.
-I anticipated on hearing that you would at least take care of the Agora cases for several days, if not a fortnight, or a moon.
-I can always have the blacksmith make horseshoes for me whenever I want, Old man." the Conqueror pointed out.
+I anticipated on hearing you would at least take care of the Agora cases for several days if not a fortnight, or a moon.
+I can always have the blacksmith make horseshoes for me whenever I want, Old man."
+The Conqueror pointed out.

-"No wonder you said this was the beginning.
-I'll never give up another vacation again." he sighed.
+"No wonder you said this was the beginning of punishment.
+I'll never give up another vacation again."
+Meleager lamented.
 "Fine.
 Six days."

-Joining hands in a concurrence, the Conqueror got up off her end of the sable couch.
+Joining hands in concurrence, the Conqueror got up off her end of the sable couch.

-Meleager risen to his feet as well.
-"Do you want me to accompany you doing the conference?"
+Meleager arose to his feet as well.
+"Do you want me to accompany you during the conference?"

-Meleager looked at the mess that was on the table and it beckon him to think of a little strawberry blonde, that he favored as a niece.
+"Yes, Conqueror."
+Meleager looked at the mess that was on the table and it beckon him to think of a little strawberry blonde he favored as a niece.
 "Will Ri be along to put everything neatly in order?"

 "Well, if you see her before I do, tell her I said hello."
 Meleager responded.

-Finally she strapped the double hip sheathes around her waist, filling one of them with a regular long sword and the second with her new Lion blade, but stopped from doing so to admire it.
-It was forged from the platinum orbs that were being mined in Laconia.
-The Conqueror stared at the gold lion headed hilt of the sword, with rubies to resemble its eyes.
-Though the blade was changed from regular steel to platinum, the lion hilt was still original since the day the people of Amphipolis had asked the blacksmith, Camus to create it.
+Strapping the double-sheathes around her waist, she filled one of them with a regular long sword and the second with her newly upgraded Lion blade.
+However, she stopped from doing so to admire it.
+The sword was re-forged from the platinum orbs that were being mined in Laconia.
+The Conqueror stared at the gold lion headed hilt of the sword with rubies to resemble its eyes.
+Though the blade was changed from regular steel to platinum, the lion hilt was still original since the day the people of Amphipolis had asked the blacksmith, Camus, to create it.

-'And they all had first doubted me being a decent swords woman, even my mother.' the Conqueror smirked as she remembered the first day she ever swung a blade.
+'And they all had doubted me being a decent swords woman, even my mother.'
+The Conqueror smirked, remembering the first day she ever swung a blade.

 "Mother!
-Toris playing with swords again!"
-I shout watching my older brother practice with the weapon along side the other boys of the village.
+Toris is playing with swords again!"
+I shout, watching my older brother practice with the weapon alongside the other boys of the village.

-All of them was being taught by some old man with brown hair.
-I want to learn, but my mother forbids it.
-Which was fine when me and Toris couldn't pick up a sword after she caught us playing with our father's, we never even got a chance to swing it.
-Mother would always go on saying, people with swords became a target.
+They were being taught by an older man with brown hair.
+I want to learn, but my mother forbids it, which was fine when me and Toris couldn't pick up a sword after she caught us playing with our father's.
+We didn't even get a chance to swing it.
+Mother would always go on saying people with swords became a target.
 Whatever that means.
 I guess it has a lot to do with our father.

-He was a warrior too, until one day, four summers ago, he left to partake in a neighboring village problem with bandits.
-He never returned back home.
-She fear that will happen to us.
-Well now that's probably a load of crap, because I'm seeing with my own two eyes, my older brother with a sword in his hand.
+He was a warrior too, until one day, four summers ago, he left to partake in a neighboring village's problem with bandits.
+He never returned home.
+I had surmised she'd feared that would happen to us, but that's probably a load of crap, because I'm seeing my elder brother with a sword in his hand with my own two eyes.

 "Look."
-I point out the tiny kitchen window.
+I gesture out the tiny kitchen window.

 "Yes.
-Meleager is teaching the bigger boys how to use a sword." she replied.
+Meleager is teaching the bigger boys how to use a sword."
+She replies.

 "Toris is among them."

-"But you told us that we couldn't."
-I whined.
+"But you told us we couldn't."
+I whine.